1: Activate your CCID and sign up for your UAlberta email account

 Instructions- How to Accept your offer and Pay the Tuition Deposit

-: You will not need to pay the $500 deposit, but you will need to transfer your registration.
+In Bear Tracks, you must accept your offer of admission to your new program.
 Your registration can be transferred one of two ways.
 If your current registration includes courses added by a department your registration may be lost if you choose option two.

 1. Contact the Faculty of Science Student Services Office